 Lions in Etosha National Park number about 750 and the lions in the western section of the park are considered the most ferocious.
 These lions were spotted in this general area.
 Although this was the western edge of our Etosha safari and we moved eastward from here.

-The western end of Etosha has until only recently been closed to safari tours.
+The western end of Etosha has until only recently, been closed to safari tours.
 It recently has become accessible if you choose to explore the area.
-I would certainly make it a point to do this on my next Namibia safari adventure.
+I would certainly make it a point to do this on my next Etosha safari adventure.

 The bachelor groups number between 2-8 males and they are generally found in different areas than the breeding groups.
 The elephants tend to visit the water holes in larger numbers at night.
 Although, we did have some nice encounters with them during the day time.

 Etosha National Park also has some very interesting creatures at the other end of the food chain.
-Such as these young black faced impala (see below).
+Such as these young black faced impala.
 These are a sub species of the common impala and they are native to NW Namibia.

-The primary difference in the species is the black facial characteristics displayed by the black faced impala compared to its cousin the common impala.
-They are not endemic to this specific area of Namibia and were first introduced into Etosha National Park in the 1970s.
+The primary difference is the black facial characteristics displayed by the black faced impala compared to its cousin the common impala.
+Additionally, they are not endemic to this specific area of Namibia and were first introduced in the 1970s.

 The black-backed jackal is a long time resident of Namibia.
-Ancient fossil evidence of their existence dates back between 2-3 million years.
-They have 2 primary habitats, one in Southern Africa including Namibia and also in East Africa.
-They are also commonly sighted at the infamous Skeleton Coast National Park in Namibia.
-These jackals are not picky eaters.
-They will eat insects, carrion, rodents, plant matter and even human refuse.
+This is because ancient fossil evidence of their existence dates back between 2-3 million years.
+Additionally, these jackals are not picky eaters and they will eat insects, carrion, rodents, plant matter and even human refuse.

-Etosha National Park was an overall great experience especially because it is a self tour safari opportunity that is easy to navigate and the wildlife is relatively easy to spot during the dry season due to the heavy and consistent usage of the parks watering holes.
+Etosha National Park was an overall great experience especially because it is a self tour safari opportunity.
+Additionally, the park is easy to navigate and the wildlife is quickly spotted during the dry season due to the heavy and consistent usage of the park’s watering holes.